alumae/kiirkirjutaja/README.md

   * Words-to-numbers converter (FST-based, using Pynini)

 ## News
+  * 2023-01-01: Fixed a bug in Youtube presenter that caused timings to be sometimes messed up.
+Also introduced a new command line argument `--word-output-delay <seconds>' that can be used to set a minimum time between a word occurring in speech and word appearing in subtitles.
+Recommended value is smth like 5.
+This makes word-by-word output timing more consistent and makes reading more comfortable.
+  Otherwise, words in utterance ends can be displayed all very 'abruptly'.

   * 2021-11-16: fixed a memory leak, increased robustness against cases when the network API endpoint that receives subtitles is down